Estecka/42-cube3d/drafts/ClipRaycast.md

-Let there be a triangle ABC
-Let there be a pixel P
+Let there be a figure (either a triangle or a parallepiped) ABC Let there be a pixel P

 _Does P land on ABC ?_